htthuyen/senior_design/README.md

 ### Ensure all folders under the lib folder are in your IDE, and flutter is downloaded.
 Use the command: flutter pub get to get all dependencies.
 Then run the command: flutter run to be able to run the application.

 ## Website Navigation
-### Can see the software execution in the deliverable II report to see a step by step execution.
+### Can see the software execution in the deliverable II report to see a step by step execution and how to navigate the website.

 ## Test Data:
 ### We have created sample accounts ahead of time to allow the functionalities of our application to be easily seen.